 Examples of simple precycling steps include bringing your own reusable bags to the grocery store to avoid disposable paper or plastic bags and buying fewer disposable products.
 Consider buying reusable razors rather than disposable, and cloth towels and napkins instead of paper that will be used once and tossed out.

 When making larger purchases, such as an appliance or car, precycling is important, too.
 Will you be able to recycle the product when its useful life is finished?
 Was it manufactured with minimal impact on the environment and does the maker agree to recover the materials when the product is no longer usable?
-Look for producer responsibility information when buying to understand whether the manufacturer will responsibly dispose of the product at the end of its useful life.
+Look for producer responsibility information when buying to understand whether the manufacturer will responsibly dispose of the product and its packaging at the end of its useful life.

 Your Purchase Choices Influence Manufacturers